kolafish/tantivy/TiCI_JSON_Support_Proposal.md

-# The Best of Both Worlds: High-Performance Search Meets Advanced SQL in TiDB with TiCI
+# Native JSON Indexing in TiDB with TiCI

 ## 1. Executive Summary